manjaro/pacman-mirrors/docs/index.md

 #### `-c COUNTRY [COUNTRY ...]`, `--country COUNTRY [COUNTRY ...]`
 Specifiy country or list of countries separated by comma or space:
 * --country France
-* --country France, Germany, Austria
+* --country France Germany Austria
 To remove a custom mirror file
 * --country all
 #### `--geoip`